Cosmic Danse

 of the highest order.
 As i have stated at the commencement, this

-even today.
-Other songs too sprung out of Bhagawan's lips, including
+fresh even today.
+Other songs too sprung out of Bhagawan's lips,

-Siva, Arunachala Siva, Aruna Jata " etc., with different
+" Arunachala Siva, Arunachala Siva, Aruna Jata " etc.,

 This pleasurable experience, lasted for about 15 to 20 minutes.